 By Cynthia Bailey MD.
 This page was updated on Wed, Aug 30, 2017

 What are essential oils and botanicals in skin care?
 You’ve probably heard a lot of buzz lately about essential oils and botanical based skin care.
 The popularity of products with botanical and natural ingredients are increasing astronomically.
 In fact, studies indicate that, “nearly 1 in 5 adults in the United States report taking an herbal product.”

 But what exactly are essential oils?

 Essential oils and botanical ingredients have been used since ancient times around the world.
 Some of the earliest recorded use of essential oils comes from China and Egypt where they were used to treat maladies or in healing rituals.
 In the early 19th century, chemists started evaluating the chemical components of essential oils and other botanical remedies and modified them to create medical treatments.

 The popularity of essential oils is rising because consumers are starting to realize the positive effects they can have on their health.
 In fact, reporting from the National Cancer Institute indicates that, “laboratory studies and animal studies have shown that certain essential oils have antibacterial, antiviral, antifungal, calming, or energizing effects.”

-This is the big question.
+Do essential oils work?This is the big question.
 Historical claims are strong, but western scientific proof is just starting to trickle in.
 Some claims are backed up by modern scientific evidence, but others are not.
-Concentrations, ingredients and preparation all come into play.
+Concentrations, ingredients, and preparation all come into play.
 Often times, it’s tricky to make any scientifically based conclusions.
 The historical benefits cited for most botanical ingredients include:

-- Relief for strained muscles;
+- relief for strained muscles,

-- Headaches; and
+- headaches, and

-- Other maladies.
+- other maladies.

 However, most oils are sought out for their antioxidant, anti-inflammatory, analgesic, and antimicrobial benefits.